AsmaaAamir/CI_PP1_TSO/README.md

 11. [Acknowledgements](#acknowledgements)

 1. Projects Goals
-    User Goals:
+    1. User Goals:
         * Find a bakery that offer cake of all kind of events.
         * Find out what flavours of Cupcake and Brownies are baked daily.
         * Find the location of the bakery

-    Site Owner Goals:
+   2. Site Owner Goals:
-        Boots business reputation and sales
+        * Boots business reputation and sales
-        Provide informtion about the business to new to returning users Giving user the accessbity to have a look what business has to offer them at ther own time providng userto stay on conatct with the business different ways.
+        * Provide informtion about the business to new to returning users
+        * Giving user the accessbity to have a look what business has to offer them at ther own time
+        * providng userto stay on conatct with the business different ways.

 2. User Experiencer
-    1.Target Audience
+    1. Target Audience
-        Users looking to hire someone to bake their Wedding Cake or birthday cake.
+        * Users looking to hire someone to bake their Wedding Cake or birthday cake.
-        User looking for last minute Cakes for birthday, some leave work or even a surprise.
+        * User looking for last minute Cakes for birthday, some leave work or even a surprise.
-        Walk in user having the option to chose cupcake, brownies and Cakes takeaway with them.
+        * Walk in user having the option to chose cupcake, brownies and Cakes takeaway with them.

-    2.Requirment and Expectations
+    2. Requirment and Expectations
-        Good presentation and a visually appealing design
+        * Good presentation and a visually appealing design
-        A simple and easy navigation system, where the user can easily find relevant information The content is efficient and accessible
+        * A simple and easy navigation system, where the user can easily find relevant information
+        * The content is efficient and accessible
-        Links and funcation that work as expected
+        * Links and funcation that work as expected

-    3.User Stories
+    3. User Stories

     First-time User:
-        As first-time user, I want to know where I can find store contact number.
+        1. As first-time user, I want to know where I can find store contact number.
-        As first-time user, I want to know how to find the store address.
+        2. As first-time user, I want to know how to find the store address.
-        As first-time user, I would like to taste test cake for my wedding before I place my order.
+        3. As first-time user, I would like to taste test cake for my wedding before I place my order.
-        As first-time user, I want to know what kind on ingredient bakry uses.
+        4. As first-time user, I want to know what kind on ingredient bakry uses.

     Returning User:
-        As a returning user, I want to know where I could find daily freshly bakes flavours of cupcake and brownies.
+        1. As a returning user, I want to know where I could find daily freshly bakes flavours of cupcake and brownies.
-        As a returning user, I would like to alter my birthday cake order where do I do.
+        2. As a returning user, I would like to alter my birthday cake order where do I do.
-        As a returning user, I want to know where can I find infromation about current or upcoming competition.
+        3. As a returning user, I want to know where can I find infromation about current or upcoming competition.
-        As a returning user, I want to when can I place Mother's Day cake order.
+        4. As a returning user, I want to when can I place Mother's Day cake order.

 3. Design
     1.Design choice